csvpath/csvpath/README.md

 The filename following the `$` can be an actual relative or absolute file path.
 It could alternatively be a logical identifier that points indirectly to a physical file, as described below.

+## Running CsvPath

+There are two classes that do all the work: CsvPath and CsvPaths.
+Each has very few external methods.
+- CsvPath
+  - parse() applies a csvpath to a file
+  - next() iterates over the matched rows
+  - fast_forward() processes all rows
+  - collect() processes all rows and collecting the lines that matched as lists
+- CsvPaths
+  - csvpath() gets a CsvPath that knows all the file names available
+  - set_named_files() sets the file names as a Dict[str,str] of named paths
+  - set_file_path() sets the file names from a JSON file of named paths or a single .csv file or a directory of .csv files

-This is a very basic use.
+This is a very basic use of CsvPath.
 For more usage, see the unit tests.

     path = CsvPath()
     path.parse("""$test.csv